bagart/laradock_env/readme.md

-# simple LaraDock tools and dev environments
+# Simple LaraDock tools and dev environments

 #Install
 copy to parrent path of your projects